libbitcoin/libbitcoin-system/doc/sphinx/examples/display-last.rst

 examples/display-last.cpp
 #########################

-Fetches and displays info about the last block in a blockchain.
+Display info from the last block in our blockchain at "./blockchain/"

 You will need to call initchain on the database first before using this.
 Maybe even download a few blocks into the database.
+See the section on the blockchain in the docs.

 ::

     #include <bitcoin/bitcoin.hpp>
     using namespace bc;

     blockchain* chain = nullptr;

     // Completion handler for when the blockchain has finished initializing. void blockchain_started(const std::error_code& ec);
     // Fetch the last block now that we have the height.